SidisLiveYT/playdl-music-extractor/README.md

 ## About

-PlayDL Music Extractor is a Extractor/Scrapper and Helps Players to fetch data from play-dl or Custom Extractors , as Per reduces extra work and credentials.
+_PlayDL Music Extractor is a Extractor/Scrapper and Helps Players to fetch data from play-dl or Custom Extractors , as Per reduces extra work and credentials._

 - Auto - UserAgents Method for Ratelimit Issue ( Fixed Youtube [ 429 ] Error )
+- Supports User-Agents and Youtube Cookies for Stream and Extractor Method
 - Object-oriented , means Value returned in a structure format or Class
 - Supports Youtube , Spotify , Reverbnation , SoundCloud , Facebook Urls and Even Youtube Search
 - Delay/Buffer Timeout is max 3 seconds on tracks and 7 sec for Playlists